andrewauclair/micro-task/design.md

 ##### 2.2 Data Manipulation

-The com.andrewauclair.microtask.task package contains a large number of tasks responsible for manipulating data related to tasks.
+The com.andrewauclair.microtask.task package contains classes responsible for manipulating data related to tasks.

 TODO - Define how and where we manipulate projects, features and milestones when they are developed.